Parking in Colchester

 Changes to several off-street parking areas have been completed.
 The town centre has seen the redevelopment of the St Botolphs car park for a Court building, redevelopment of the Lion Walk Shopping Centre, development of an office building on part of the Sheepen Road car park and replacement of the Priory Street car park with a quality facility.

-Societal change & technological opportunities
+Societal change and technological opportunities

 The last decade has seen changes in public attitudes and the introduction of legislation that moves the expectations and options available in delivering a parking service.
 There is a significant structural change in the way people buy things and potentially permanent changes to the way people work and carry out ordinary activities that will arise as a result of the response to coronavirus.